Claremont McKenna College

 Graduation Year: 2019

-High School Experience: Public magnet school in Los Angeles, CA with a graduating class of about 265 people.
-There was a culture of going to college, but a lot of people also went to the local community college.
+High School Experience: Public school in California with a graduating class of 300 students.
+There was a culture of going to college.

 First Generation College Student: No

 Extracurricular Activities: I work in a research center.

 Did any of your extracurricular activities have a particularly big impact on your experience?

 They have been a good way to meet people outside of class and have a resume builder that’s not just academics.

 How easy was it for you to get involved in your research?